sumanth-theeda/sumanth-theeda.github.io/_pages/about.md

 ---
 # About me

 I am a final-year Ph.D. candidate in Mechanical Engineering at the University of Texas at Dallas, specializing in advanced manufacturing techniques for metallic components.
-My research, conducted in the [Advanced Materials and Manufacturing Lab](https://labs.utdallas.edu/kumar-lab/)focuses on bulk metallic glasses and microfabrication, resulting in multiple publications and a provisional patent.
+My research, conducted in the [Advanced Materials and Manufacturing Lab](https://labs.utdallas.edu/kumar-lab/) focuses on bulk metallic glasses and microfabrication, resulting in multiple publications and a provisional patent.

 With a strong background in design for manufacturing, cleanroom processing, and data-driven optimization, I bring expertise in tools like SolidWorks, COMSOL, AutoCAD, and statistical analysis software.
 I have hands-on experience in additive manufacturing, lithography, etching, and microfluidic device fabrication.